pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 You'll use the standalone configurations in your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory as the base product configurations with the server profiles in our [pingidentity-server-profiles/getting-started](../../pingidentity-server-profiles/getting-started) repository.

 The commands in this topic are meant to be used with or without kustomize.
-When used without kustomize (as steps the steps in this topic do), the commands will return some benign errors regarding `kustomization.yaml`.
+When used without kustomize (as the steps in this topic do), the commands will return some benign errors regarding `kustomization.yaml`.
 An example of a benign kustomize error is:
 ```bash
 unable to recognize "01-standalone/kustomization.yaml": no matches for kind "Kustomization" in version "kustomize.config.k8s.io/v1beta1"
 ```

-You can orchestrate a deployment of a single (standalone) product container, or a set of standalone containers.
+You can deploy a single (standalone) product container, or a set of standalone containers using Kubernetes.

 ### Procedure